 Liquid Immersion Cooling is Future-Proofing

 Financial, medical, scientific, and other applications will only put greater demands on data centers and their cooling systems.
-Liquid cooling offers the solution, effortlessly dissipating heat of over a hundred kilowatts per rack, more than enough even for modern GPU workloads.
+Immersion cooling offers the solution, effortlessly dissipating heat of over a hundred kilowatts per rack, more than enough even for modern GPU workloads.

 Outdated air cooling technology can hardly keep up with today’s needs, let alone tomorrow’s.
 And given the direction in which the IT industry is rapidly heading, liquid immersion cooling (with the power and flexibility to handle present and future computational demands) is becoming a critical piece of the infrastructure puzzle.